rosacf-ga/mongoose-flights/README.md

 1. Use express generator to create a `mongoose-flights` project.

 2. Create a **config/database.js** module that connects to a database named `flights`.
-Be sure to require the module in **server.js**.

-3. Create a `Flight` Model with the following properties: (enum, look at the extra stuff in the lesson from today)
+3. Create a `Flight` Model with the following properties:

 	| Property | Type | Validations | Default Value |
 	|---|---|---|---|